 What do you say when someone says something you don’t quite understand?
 Do you politely ask them to repeat it, or do you make some quippy remark that’s been in every hacker movie since the dawn of time?
-It's about time we retire this cliche.
+It's about time we retire this movie trope.

 Real Geniuses Are Kind of Dumb

 Most actual geniuses don’t really know all that much.
 They’re great in their field of study, but you wouldn’t go to a dentist to get your car fixed.
 So why is it you have geniuses like Dr. Gregory House who are amazing doctors but can also speak a dozen languages and are classically trained to play the piano?